Christian Welch: 2016

 In his second season, Welch averaged 22 minutes over 17 games, he ranked second at the club for offloads behind Jesse Bromwich.
 On 22 April, Welch was re-signed by the Melbourne club on a one-year contract.
 On 2 October 2016, he played in the 2016 NRL Grand Final loss to the Cronulla-Sutherland Sharks.

 2017

 Welch played eight of the first nine games for Melbourne Storm, averaging career highs in metres run and tackles per game.
 Unfortunately it all came to an abrupt halt when he suffered an anterior cruciate ligament (ACL) knee injury against the St. George Illawarra Dragons in Round 9.
 He was forced to have a knee reconstruction, denying him of a chance to play in Melbourne's 2017 NRL Grand Final victory.

 2018

 Christian started the season with victory against the Leeds Rhinos in World Club Challenge.
 He was drafted into Queensland State of Origin camp ahead of Game 2 in Sydney, but did not play.
 He was also part of the Melbourne team that played in the 2018 NRL Grand Final.

 2019

 Welch made his State of Origin debut for Queensland in game 3.
+Welch played a total of 16 games for Melbourne in the 2019 NRL season as the club claimed the Minor Premiership.
+In 2021, Welch revealed that he was close to signing with Parrramatta at the end of 2019 but after suffering an ACL injury against Brisbane, the Parramatta club removed the offer.